PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/friday_windows.md

 Here's what you need to do to set up your Windows machine.

-Here's what you need to do to set up your Windows machine.

 #Install Python
 If you already think you have Python 3 installed, please check with a staff member before completing these instructions.